Best Flower Bulbs for Mediterranean Gardens in Cool Countries

-This is a gorgeous species which is gaining increasing popularity.
+Muscari latifolium (Grape Hyacinth) is a gorgeous species that is gaining increasing popularity.
 Its flower cluster displays two different kinds of flowers.
 At the top are the sterile, light blue flowers.
 Below them are the fertile, dark purple-blue flowers.
 This broad-leafed species creates a lovely color combination all by itself and flowers over a long period.
-Like most Muscaris, it exudes a lovely fragrance.
-The more you plant, the more fragrance you get!

 Robust and extraordinarily beautiful, Nectaroscordum siculum (Sicilian Honey Garlic) displays showy clusters of gracefully drooping bell-shaped flowers combining cream, pink and green tints rising on a tall, leafless stem atop blue-gray, twisted basal leaves.
 Blooming in late spring or early summer, the flowers are then followed by decorative, erect seed pods in late summer which may be dried for winter decorations.
 Easy to grow, undemanding and beautiful, this plant is a great addition to the landscape.